 We are happy to accept cash, debit or credit card for payment and we require complete payment due upon completion of our work.

 Yes.
 We are a fully insured company for all aspects of our work (including liability insurance) and comply with WSIB regulations for our employees.

 At The Post Hole Diggers we takes pride in the work we do and its reflects by the service you receive.
 From the initial estimate until after the job is done we will be upfront and diligent with you.
 Once we book the appointment we will send you a confirmation email with the estimate and all the information you need to know to ensure everything goes smoothly, we will follow up with you before the appointment to confirm all the details, when the crew is onsite they will explain all the important information you need to know so that you feel comfortable and we will not leave until you are happy with the work, even after the work is done we will follow up with you to ensure you were happy with the work that was done for you.
-Also, we have 3 crews going at all time which gives us the ability to book jobs within a faster timeframe, so you can get your projects completed sooner.
+Our focus is customer satisfaction.

-We will always clean up after ourselves when we leave, however, the will be evidence that we were there doing work.
-We will also leave any dirt or debris that we pull out of the ground on site.
-The homeowner is responsible for the removal of any dirt, posts, concrete, rocks, roots, etc.
+We will always strive to leave a site as clean as possible.
+However, we do leave any dirt or debris that we pull out of the ground on site.
+We are not equipped to remove this dirt off-site and as such the homeowner is responsible for the removal of any dirt, posts, concrete, rocks, roots, etc.

 Helical piles, also known as screw piles, are deep foundation piers that utilize torque in order to provide sufficient stability and support as oppose to using cement.

 They come with a helix, also known as a plate or helical flights, attached at the end of the pile.
 The top of the pile allows for a number of different types of brackets to be used for underpinning, deck beams, etc.